nh-nhathoang/gnn-model/README.md

 * Data is generated from finite element (FE) simulations of planar lattice structures
 * Each simulation corresponds to one `.inp` file and one elastic modulus E value
-* The dataset itself is not included in this repository
+* The dataset is not included in this repository

 ## Reproducibility